It’s been a long year and a half with COVID-19 delaying many of the works underway at the National Carillon.

 Local and visiting carillonists perform recitals at the National Carillon throughout the year.
 All styles of music are represented, from compositions specially written for the carillon to popular song arrangements and improvisation.
 It is often used to celebrate special occasions and in conjunction with other events.

-The National Carillon, Aspen Island is managed and maintained by the National Capital Authority on behalf of the Commonwealth of Australia.
+The National Carillon, on Queen Elizabeth II Island (formerly known as Aspen Island) is managed and maintained by the National Capital Authority on behalf of the Commonwealth of Australia.